 CABBAGE FOR INCREASING IMMUNITY

 We love the addition of cabbage in this ramen.
 By lightly sauteeing the cabbage, we think the flavor and texture are optimal.
 Cabbage is amazing for digestive health, and specifically for preventing or treating constipation.
 Cabbage is high in vitamin C (higher than oranges).
-Vitamin C acts as a powerful antioxidant in the body, helping to prevent common colds and chronic diseases like cancer.
+Vitamin C acts as a powerful antioxidant in the body, helping to prevent common colds.

 2-3 servings gluten-free ramen noodles